Updated: Nov 16

 Give yourself permission to walk one step at a time, and don't hold on to the expectations of what you "should" do.
 We get enough of that from society - we don't need to add those same expectations internally.

 The holidays are going to come AND they're going to go.
 Plan something lovely and intentional about the person that you're missing this season.
 We naturally can be consumed by grief, but when we do something that feels lovely about them, with intention, it will help to pull your focus to something joyful as well.
+Share stories about your loved one, or incorporate a tradition that you are missing from your home.

 Give yourself permission to have feelings of grief AND joy, even the slightest bit.
 It doesn’t have to be either/or.